sfrisk/webcomics-cms/content/comic/how-could-this-happen.md

             with large horns protruding from his forehead (although the right hand one is partly broken).
 He is wearing nothing on the upper half of his torso, and he stares down a the scene below, a dismissive look on his face.
-"Wench right," he declares.
-"Halfling fell."
-The halfling in question yells back "No shit, Sherlock!" from off panel.
+"Halfling slipped."
+The dark haired woman is quick to chime in "Uh, what he said".
 thumbnail: /assets/images/wenches-002-thumb.jpg
 og_image: /assets/images/wenches-002.jpg
 og_description: The PCs discover their fallen companion.